NonyeReeta/blogging-_api/README.md

 ## GETTING STARTED

-* Clone the repository into your local environment
+* Clone the repository into your local environment.
-* Run `npm install` to install all dependencies
+* Run `npm install` to install all dependencies.
 * Create a .env file
     * Add the following variables
         * DB_URL = `Mongo db url`
         * PORT = 3000
         * JWT_SECRET = `add a random text here`.
+* Add .env to gitignore
-* Run `node app.js` to get the project running
+* Run `node app.js` to get the project running.
-* The Entry point for the api is localhost:3000/articles
+* The Entry point for the api is localhost:3000/articles.

 ## END POINTS